Objects of a sentence are divided into two types: 1.) Direct Object & 2.) Indirect Object

 "Lance told her."

 Who is the subject?
-Lance because he is the one doing the action.
+Lance because he is the one who did the action.

 What did Lance do?
 Told something to someone.